 The fourth child of William Carl and Mary (Rambow) Heiden was Lester Johann Wilhelm Heiden who was born on Thursday, January 5, 1905 at the family home at the "Albright" farm which was located on South Custer Road near where Dixon Road ends..

-He attended nearby King School and then Bridge School through the 8th grade after the family moved to 8861 Dixon Road.
+He attended Bridge School through the 8th grade after the family moved to 8861 Dixon Road in 1909.

 On Wednesday, June 3, 1925 Lester married Lila Ella Viets at St Matthew Lutheran Church.
 Lila's twin sister, Lela, was married to Lester's cousin, Edwin "Pete" Heiden.
 Lester and Lila had three children, Robert William, Dale Arthur and Donna Mae (Sedelbauer) Burge.